asokVA20/resume/README.md

 ---

 **Ready to create your professional resume website and PDF?
-Run `npm run generate` for the website and `npm run generate-pdf` for the PDF! 🚀**
+Run `npm run generate` for the website and `npm run generate-pdf` for the PDF!**